-Prerequisite(s): CHM 112 or permission of the instructor.
+Prerequisite(s): CHM 112 and CHM 115 or permission of the instructor.

 Introduction to structure and bonding of organic molecules.
-Organic reactions and reaction mechanisms, including acid-base, nucleophilic substitution, elimination, and electrophilic addition, will be studied with a focus on alkanes, alkenes, alkynes, alkyl halides, and alcohols.
+Organic reactions and reaction mechanisms, including acid-base, nucleophilic substitution, elimination, and electrophilic addition, will be studied with a focus on alkanes, alkenes, alkyles, alkyles, and alcohols.